Hodgson Brothers v South African Railways and Harbours: Facts

 Hodgson Brothers, a small undertaking, informed South African Railways and Harbours that it had a lorry to sell for 500 pounds.
-Negotiations ensued between the parties, at no stage during which was the price disputed.
+Negotiations ensued between the parties during which was the price was not disputed at any stage.
 SA Railways made a complete and definite offer to buy the lorry.
 Hodgson Brothers received the offer and accepted by post.
 Five days later, however, SA Railways sent a telegram notifying Hodgson Brothers that it had forgotten in their prior negotiations to mention that it would only pay 300 pounds for the lorry.
-Hodgson Brothers refused accept this, arguing that they had already agreed on the price.
+Hodgson Brothers refused to accept, arguing that they had already agreed on the price.
 SA Railways contended that it had made a mistake.

 Finding

-Although the court held that there was no subjective meeting of the minds between the two parties,—no animus contrahendi, in other words—it found that South African Railways and Harbours, by its conduct, had created in the mind of Hodgson Brothers a reasonable belief that there is consensus and therefore contract had occurred.
-The contract accordingly was upheld.
+Although the court held that there was no subjective meeting of the minds between the two parties,—no animus contrahendi, in other words—it found that South African Railways and Harbours, by its conduct, had created in the mind of Hodgson Brothers a reasonable belief that there was consensus, and therefore a contract had been formed; the contract accordingly was upheld.